 The Shrine to Our Lady of Lourdes at Holy Family Church continues to be a place of pilgrimage for people from all over New York State and beyond.
 Many will say that outside of Lourdes, France this grotto is one of the most impressive to behold.

 Visitors and groups are welcome to the shrine.
-Please call the parish office for more information 315-488-3139.
+Please call the Holy Family Pastoral Center for more information 315-488-3139.